sinaheydariGIT/CFD-openFOAM-projects/README.md

 # CFD-openFOAM-projects
 My CFD projects simulated using OpenFOAM solvers.
+OpenFOAM is an open source CFD software programmed in C++ and developed primarily by OpenCFD Ltd.

 The three projects so far are all multiphase flow problems (water + air) solved using the interFoam solvers in OpenFOAM.
 Snapshots showing the geometry of the problem and the flow fields at every save time steps are provided in /snapshots fore each project.